KellzCodes/Popcorn-Previews/README.md

 [media.py](https://github.com/keldavis/kelli_movie_project/blob/master/media.py) and
 [fresh_tomatoes.py](https://github.com/keldavis/kelli_movie_project/blob/master/fresh_tomatoes.py) into your new python file.
-- Create Video objects by calling either media.Movie or media.Show and supply 9 arguments.
+- Create Video objects by calling either media.Movie or media.Show and supply 9 variables.
-- media.Movie parameters are: title, duration, isMovie, isShow, plot, director, producer, poster, and trailer.
+- media.Movie variables are: title, duration, isMovie, isShow, plot, director, producer, poster, and trailer.
-- media.Show parameters are: title, season, isMovie, isShow, episodes, plot, station, poster, trailer.
+- media.Show variables are: title, season, isMovie, isShow, episodes, plot, station, poster, trailer.
 - To generate the web page, make an array of all the movie and show objects and use it to call this function: fresh_tomatoes.open_movies_page().